staltz/manyverse/CONTRIBUTING.md

 - `git push origin master`
 - Deploy to Dat Installer
   - `cd ../dat-release-latest` and `dat sync`
+- Install new version through Dat Installer and make sure it works
 - Deploy to F-Droid: `git push origin --tags`
 - Deploy to Google Play
   - Take the APK file from `../dat-release-latest`, upload and publish it on Google Play developer website